sanette/ufind/ufind_mysql.md

 The `world` function connects to mysql and gives you a handle to the `world` database.

-Then the `world_items` function returns a sequence of search items, where the search field is the `Name` of the city, and the data we want to return is a string including the `Name` field but also the `CountryCode` field, in the form "City: Paris, Country code: [FRA]".
+We want to search in the `city` table.
+The `world_items` function returns a sequence of search items, where the search field is the `Name` of the city, and the data we want to return is a string including the `Name` field but also the `CountryCode` field, in the form "City: Paris, Country code: [FRA]".

 Note that, like many Mysql databases unfortunately, its uses the `isolatin` encoding, so we have to convert it to `utf`.